 Compiled and edited by Kathy Weiser-Alexander/Legends of America, updated April 2021.

 Excerpted from the book: Kansas: A Cyclopedia of State History, by Frank W. Blackmar, Standard Publishing Company, Chicago, Illinois, 1912.
 Note the article that appears here has been edited.

-Editor’s Note: After this 1912 account, Hamilton Bell continued to live in Dodge City until his death in 1947.
-He was the longest living Old West Sheriff and Marshal in the history of the American West.
+Editor’s Note: After this 1912 account, Hamilton Bell lived in Dodge City until he died in 1947.
+He was the longest-living Old West Sheriff and Marshal in the history of the American West.
 Living in lawless Dodge City during its boisterous cattle days, he was acquainted with such men as Wyatt Earp, Doc Holliday, Luke Short, Bat Masterson, and numerous other colorful Old West characters.
-The rigid, stand-up lawman who seldom drew his guns and never shot a man during his 30 years of law enforcement arrested more outlaws, with a warrant, than any other lawman in the West.
+The rigid, stand-up lawman who seldom drew his guns and never shot a man during his 30 years of law enforcement arrested more outlaws, with a warrant than any other lawman in the West.
 He retired about 1911 and, at the age of 90, was operating a pet shop in Dodge City, selling canaries, his favorite bird.